General resources

 (If you are searching for workbooks on topics of the courses we cover, such as improving your sleep, understanding and managing depression, crafts, cooking and many many more, please visit our student resources page.)

-You can find our “Eating Well on a Budget” booklet of recipes, tips and suggestions, produced in conjunction with Wakefield Council, here that you can use and share far and wide that will fill tummies without emptying wallets.
+As part of our “coping with the cost of living series”, we’re bringing you tips and recipes for cooking and eating well on a tight budget.
+Here, you can find our “Eating Well on a Budget” booklet of recipes, tips and suggestions, produced in conjunction with Wakefield Council, that you can use and share far and wide that will fill tummies without emptying wallets.

 Eating well on a budget (PDF, 7 MB)